-- Communicative: clearly communicating information and expectations in a calm and respectful manner. - Empathetic: able to feel compassion for the pain and suffering of others. - Detail Oriented: attends to small details with an understanding that these are important. - Emotionally Resilient: able to remain emotionally stable when dealing with both traumatic and exhilarating experiences. - Respectful and Professional: follows protocols and remains respectful of patients, coworkers, and families at all times. - Competent: dedicated and accountable for continued professional growth and development through life-long learning (e.g. further education, training, seminar attendance, etc.).
+- Communicative: clearly communicating information and expectations in a calm and respectful manner. - Empathetic: able to feel compassion for the pain and suffering of others. - Detail Oriented: attends to small details with an understanding that these are important. - Emotionally Resilient: able to remain emotionally stable when dealing with both traumatic and exhilarating experiences. - Respectful and Professional: follows protocols and remains respectful of patients, coworkers, and families always.

+- Competent: dedicated and accountable for continued professional growth and development through life-long learning (e.g. further education, training, seminar attendance, etc.). - Critical thinking: Nurses must be able to use good judgment and make decisions.
+Strong communication skills, analysis, and problem-solving skills will help you develop critical thinking.